v7herman4/Student-Enrollment-PowerPages/README.md

 Download and import the following solution: _StudentEnrollmentMSFTFederal\_managed.zip_

-### Create Student Enrollment Site
+### Activate the Student Enrollment Site

-Once the import of the solution is complete, find the _Student Enrollment_ site in the list of Inactive Sites.
+Once the import of the solution is complete, find the _Student Enrollment_ site in the list of Inactive Sites and click _Activate_.

 ![image](https://github.com/v7herman4/Student-Enrollment-PowerPages/assets/89024016/a945ac65-fad0-457d-9059-5ee196fede78)

-**Reactivate the Site**

-Find the site in _Inactive Sites_.
-Click _Activate._

 ### Update the Site with the latest changes